Screwlogist/Remix-Meals/README.md

 ## 📝 License

-This project is part of an academic assignment for SIT725 - Applications Development.
+This project is part of an academic assignment for SIT725 - Applied Software Engineering.

 ## 🙏 Acknowledgments